Fluid-Mechanics-Lund-University/canteraToFoam/README.md

 [![OpenFOAM version](https://img.shields.io/badge/OpenFOAM-10-brightgreen)](https://github.com/OpenFOAM/OpenFOAM-10)

-This repository provides a lightweight utility to convert **Cantera YAML chemical mechanisms** into **OpenFOAM-10** compatible files.
+This repository provides a lightweight utility to convert **Cantera YAML chemical mechanisms** into **OpenFOAM** compatible files.
 It supports pressure-dependent reactions and offers options to either embed PLOG data or evaluate the mechanism at a specific reference pressure.

 ---

 ## 🛠 Requirements

-* **OpenFOAM-10**
+* **OpenFOAM-7-13**
-  (Test cases require the `chemFoam` application from this version)
+  Most popular OpenFOAM foundation versions are all supported.
-  Note: Support for other versions is on the way.
+  For OpenFOAM ESI versions, some little adjustments from the generated OpenFOAM-7 results should work.
 * **Python 3** with the `Cantera` package installed

 ---